 If you have no idea what kind of workout would be best for you, you can always start out by walking for the first couple of weeks.
 Start with a half a mile, and then increase the distance and speed.
 You can then start to explore your options by adding in some weight training, cardio, yoga, group lead classes, or another form of exercise.
 Start by thinking about what appeals to you the most.

 Are you short on time?
 Maybe you don’t like the idea of having to share equipment or wait in line to use popular machines.
-If so, an at-home workout routine would be perfect for you.
+If so, using an at-home workout program would be a perfect way for you to start a workout routine.
 To get the most bang for your buck, I recommend checking out Beachbody on Demand (BOD).

 I personally have a BOD subscription and do all my workouts at home and couldn’t be happier because I don’t like sharing my space or equipment.
 Yes, I’m a brat like that!
 I love the convenience of not having to spend time going to a gym.
 And I get to use my own shower after my workout – no waiting!